 as the origin of coordinates in the image plane, with $\alpha \in [0,1]$.
-With respect to this reference point the positions of the sources are $x_1 = -(1-\alpha)s$ and $x_2 = \alpha s$ respectively.
-Note that choosing $\alpha = 1/2$ corresponds to setting the geometric center $x_g$ as the origin of coordinates, whereas selecting $\alpha = q$ corresponds to the intensity centroid $x_c$.
+With respect to this reference position the location of the sources are $x_1 = -(1-\alpha)s$ and $x_2 = \alpha s$ respectively.
+Note that choosing $\alpha = 1/2$ corresponds to setting the geometric centre, $x_g$, as the origin of coordinates, whereas selecting $\alpha = q$ corresponds to the intensity centroid, $x_c$.